EDITORIAL BOARD

 She has taught at universities in Australia and the UK, conducted research projects across 15 countries and published over 60 peer reviewed papers in leading journals.

-DR. REBECCA FINKEL
+DR REBECCA FINKEL

 Dr Finkel is an urban cultural geographer and Reader in Events Management in the School of Arts, Social Sciences & Management at Queen Margaret University, Edinburgh.
 Her main field of study focuses on identity, social justice, and critical events studies.
 Main research interests include strategic analysis of government socio-economic policies for funding and development with regard to creative industries and social capital.

-PRACTITIONER CONSULTANT
+ADVISORY AND PRACTITIONER CONSULTANT

 PAX NINDI